Anne Arundel County Department of Health Alert: Drug Overdoses

 - The police and the courts believe that saving a life is more important than a charge or an arrest.

-Where can you get free naloxone training?
+Where can I get free naloxone training?

-Where can someone get treatment?
+Where to get treatment?

 Call the Anne Arundel County Substance Use Treatment and Referral Line: 410-222-0117.